 - the RPTO should publish information on the filed trademark applications; - third persons have the right to review all trademark documents on file and not only those comprising the original trademark application's filing; and - third persons have the right to submit to the RPTO their observations against pending trademark applications before official action is taken.
-Such written observations may be taken into account by the examiner during the examination but this 'quasi' opposition process is not competitive.
+Such written observations may be taken into account by the examiner during the examination, but this quasi opposition process is not competitive.

 Russian legislation foresees another instrument for raising objections against a trademark.
 Within five years after information on registration is published in the official bulletin of the RPTO (after a trademark is registered), the owners of the prior trademark rights have an opportunity to file an invalidation action against the trademark registration with the RPTO.
-In case of such an invalidation action, the trademark owner is notified accordingly and both parties are invited for consideration of the matter at the hearing.
-As a result of this consideration the RPTO makes a decision on the matter (either rejecting the invalidation action and leaving the trademark in force, invalidating the mark in full or invalidating the mark partially).
+In the event of such action, the trademark owner is notified accordingly, and both parties are invited for consideration of the matter at the hearing.
+As a result of this consideration, the RPTO makes a decision on the matter (rejecting the invalidation action and leaving the trademark in force, invalidating the mark in full or partially invalidating the mark).